crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 A hot/cold storage strategy is often motivated by a tradeoff between performance and cost-effectiveness.
 In a database such as CrateDB, more recent data tends to have a higher significance for analytical queries.
 Well-performing disks (hot storage) play a key role on the infrastructure side to support performance requirements but can come at a high cost.
 As data ages and gets less business-critical for near-real-time analysis, transitioning it to slower/cheaper disks (cold storage) helps to improve the cost-performance ratio.

 In a CrateDB cluster, nodes can have different hardware specifications.
 Hence, a cluster can consist of a combination of hot and cold storage nodes, each with respective disks.
-By assigning corresponding attributes to nodes, CrateDB can be made aware of such node types and consider if when allocating partitions.
+By assigning corresponding attributes to nodes, CrateDB recognizes these node types and considers it when allocating partitions.

 ## CrateDB setup